-- 1. The frequency of the comprehensive evaluation will be at least every five years. - 2.
+- 1. The frequency of the comprehensive performance review will be as needed and at the discretion of the Board. - 2.
 The Board will develop an objective and structured process in collaboration with the President. - 3.
 Sufficient time, typically several months, will be set aside to conduct the review. - 4.
-A process for communicating with the College community will be implemented.
+A process for communicating with the College community will be implemented. - 5.
+The President, at any time, may request a comprehensive performance review.

+Change Lo Governance Unit: Board of Trustees

-Date of Change Description of Change Governance Unit 03-07-22 Initial Adoption Board of Trustees 06-15-23 Minor Grammatical Edits; Board Policy Numbers added for clarity; the term "Means" clarified as "Operational Activities" Board of Trustees
+Date Description of Change

+03-07-22 Initial Adoption

+06-15-23 Minor Grammatical Edits; Board Policy Numbers added for clarity; the term "Means" clarified as "Operational Activities"

+08-15-24 Board Reviewed, Clarified Comprehensive Performance Review Language and Frequency

-Policy Title: Monitoring Board Effectiveness
+Policy Title: Monitoring Board Effectiveness Number: B2004

-Policy Type: Board - Delegation of Authority

-Responsible: President

 Related Policies: B2000, B2001, B4000, B4001, B4002, B4003

-Linked Procedures: B4000.01
+Linked Operating Standards: B4000.01

-Related Laws: 110 ILCS 805/ Illinois Public Community College Act

-Related Standards: None

 HLC Criterion: 2C, 5A, 5C